-When examined a month later, he had isolated paralysis of the right trapezius, except in its uppermost, elaviculo-acromial, fibres (which are supplied exclusively by the spinal accessory proper).
+When examined a month later, he had isolated paralysis of the right trapezius, except in its uppermost (claviculo-acromial) fibres (which are supplied exclusively by the spinal accessory proper).
 The middle and lower fibres (innervated by the 3rd and 4th cervical roots, which help to form the sub-trapezial plexus) were completely paralysed and inactive to faradism.
-All the other muscles of the shoulder-girdle, and the serratus magnus in particular, contracted normally and gave brisk responses to faradism.
-There was an area of analgesia to pin-pricks at and below the tip of the right shoulder, corresponding to the territory of the 4th cervical nerve.
+All the other muscles of the shoulder girdle, and the servatus magnus in particular, contracted normally and gave brisk responses to faradism.
+There was an area of analgesia to pinpricks at and below the tip of the right shoulder, corresponding to the distribution of the 4th cervical nerve.

 The scapula showed the typical posture of trapezius paralysis, being displaced outwards and downwards en masse, and also rotated, so that its lower angle was tilted inwards.
-Together with this there was marked winging of the scapula on raising the arm horizontally in front of the trunk (see Fig. 281).
-At the beginning of this movement, if observed from the front, the tip of the right scapula could be seen displaced upwards by the unopposed action of the levator anguli scapulae, no longer antagonised by the lower fibres of the trapezius.
+Together with this there was marked winging of the scapula on raising the arm horizontally in front of the trunk (see Fig. 269).
+At the beginning of this movement, if observed from the front, the tip of the right scapula could be seen displaced upwards by the unopposed action of the levator anguli scapulæ, no longer antagonised by the lower fibres of the trapezius.

-FIG. 281.-Paralysis of third and fourth cervical nerves of right sub-trapezial plexus, showing winging of scapula from trapezius palsy.
+FIG. 269.-Paralysis of third and fourth cervical nerves of right sub-trapezial plexus, showing winging of scapula from trapezius palsy.
 The area of sensory loss at the tip of the shoulder is also indicated.

-In this case the lesion is obviously one of the sub-trapezial plexus, of which the 3rd and 4th cervical nerves have become completely paralysed, the spinal accessory proper, or at least those of its fibres which innervate the uppermost fibres of the trapezius, having escaped.
+In this case the lesion is obviously one of the sub-trapezial plexus, of which the 3rd and 4th cervical nerves have become completely paralysed, whilst the spinal accessory proper, or at least those of its fibres which innervate the uppermost fibres of the trapezius, have escaped.

 7. The nerve may become inflamed.
-This form of interstitial neuritis is occasionally due to septic infection of the wound.
-It may also occur, however, without obvious signs of infection, e.g. owing to the nerve becoming entangled in callus or scar-tissue.
+This form of neuritis is often due to septic infection of the wound.
+It may also occur, however, without obvious signs of infection.
 A complication of this sort retards all the processes of repair or regeneration, no matter how mild the infection may be.
-In such cases of neuritis, in addition to the signs of a nerve-lesion, whether complete or, more often, incomplete, pain is a specially prominent feature.
-The pain of traumatic neuritis is usually continuous and intense.
-It is referred to the sensory distribution of the nerve, usually in the palm or sole, and is accompanied by marked cutaneous hyperæsthesia and by tenderness along the course of the nerve-trunk at and below the site of injury.
-The pain is of a burning character (thermalgia or causalgia).
-It is aggravated by dryness and heat, by light cutaneous stimuli, and even by sneezing or coughing, by emotion, or by any sudden movement of the body which causes a temporary rise in blood-pressure.
+In such cases of neuritis, in addition to the signs of a nerve lesion, whether complete or incomplete, pain is a specially prominent feature.
+The pain of traumatic neuritis is usually intense.
+It is referred to the sensory distribution of the nerve, and is accompanied by marked cutaneous hyperæsthesia and by tenderness along the course of the nerve trunk at and below the site of injury.
+The pain is of a burning character, aggravated by dryness and heat, by light cutaneous stimuli, and even by sneezing or coughing, or by any other sudden movement of the body.
 It is somewhat relieved by cold and moist applications, and the patient tends spontaneously to keep his affected hand or foot swathed in moist bandages.
-Pain of this sort is specially common in wounds of the median and sciatic nerves.

-The pain of a traumatic neuritis, in aseptic cases, sets in some ten days or a fortnight after the original wound.
-In septic neuritis pain may begin earlier than this.
+Painful neuritis of this sort is specially common in the median and sciatic nerves.
+The pain of a traumatic neuritis sets in some ten days or a fortnight after the original wound.
 It gradually increases in intensity, and for several weeks remains at its maximum.
 Then it slowly diminishes and spontaneously disappears in the course of months.
-The natural course of these cases is important to bear in mind, since surgical intervention is unavailing, and relief must be sought from electrical, medicinal, or physical remedies, e.g. injection of alcohol into the nervetrunk above the level of the original injury.
+The natural history of these cases is important to bear in mind, since surgical intervention is unavailing, and relief must be sought from clectrical, physical, or medicinal remedies.

-Clinically, these various classes of nerve-lesions are not always clearly marked off, one from the other.
+Clinically, these various classes of nerve lesions are not always clearly marked off, one from the other.
 Although it is usually easy to say that a particular nerve has not been damaged, it is sometimes difficult, in the case of a paralysed nerve, to decide whether the lesion is an actual severance or only a contusion.
 Each case must be considered on its own merits.